zeromq/dafka/README.txt

 Producers publish records to a topic.
 Each producer creates its own partition that only it publishes to.
 Records are send directly to *stores* and *consumers*.
-When a producer goes offline its partition is still available to consumers from the dafka stores.
+When a producer goes offline its partition is still available to consumers from the Dafka stores.

 ### Consumer

 Consumers subscribe to a topic.
 Each consumer will receive records published to that topic from all partitions.

+### Tower

+Each Dafka cluster has one or more towers.
+The towers are used to connect producer, consumers and stores to each other.
+At this point no traffic is proxied through the towers.

 ### Guarantees